sarajahedazad/Suzuki-manuscript-2026/README.md

 After scaling the test features using the train-fitted scaler and then applying the PCA fitted on the training data, the transformed test array is saved.
 `PC_train.txt` and `PC_test.txt` are used in visualizing clusters.

+### `utils.py`
+Contains helper functions used across different scripts in the project.

 ### `step1_feature_extraction.py`
 Extracts structural features from the raw .tif images using the SarcAsM pipeline.
 This script reads the input dataset, runs feature-extraction for each sample, and saves the resulting feature files.

 ### `step2_traintest_split.py`
 Creates a train/test split based on the metadata.
 This script loads the base metadata file (`metadata_base.csv`), assigns each sample to the train or test set (following predefined rules), and saves the updated metadata as `metadata_split.csv`.

 ### `step3_fit_and_eval.py`
-A Jupyter notebook for analyzing the extracted features and generating the final results.
+A `.py` file for fitting the model on the training data, evaluating it on the test data, and saving the results.
-It loads `metadata_split.csv` and the feature files, performs the analysis, creates visualizations, and saves outputs such as `metadata_features.csv` and various figures.
+It loads `metadata_split.csv` and the feature files, performs the analysis, and generates outputs such as `metadata_features.csv`, `PC_train.txt`, and `PC_test.txt`.

 ### `step4_analyze_results.py`

-### `utils.py`
-Contains helper functions used across different scripts in the project.
+This script loads the results from the previous steps, including `metadata_features.csv`, `PC_train.txt`, and `PC_test.txt`, and performs analyses such as generating confusion matrices and creating visualizations.

 ### `results_visualization.ipynb`
+This Jupyter notebook is used for visualizing the same results generated in Step 4.
+It does not save any outputs; it is only used for visualization.

 ## Installation instructions <a name="step0"></a>
 ### Requirements